 Have your friends nicknamed your car screeches?
 Do you park in front of a different apartment building so when you start your car up in the morning and it makes an obnoxious squeaking noise your neighbors won’t know it’s your car?
-Having a vehicle with squeaking or squealing engine belts can be embarrassing and annoying.
-The terrible noise is also an indication that your engine belt will likely not last much longer and could leave you stranded and your car broken down.
+Having a vehicle with squeaking noise when driving or a squealing engine belt can be embarrassing and annoying.
+Besides being annoying, a squealing engine belt also is a sign that the belt won’t last much longer and could leave you stranded.

 Most cars today have a single belt that drives the accessories on the motor.
 Things like your alternator, air conditioning compressor and power steering pump are all considered accessories to your engine since they don’t help transfer power to the wheels, but do help run other systems in your car.

 That single engine belt is called the serpentine or drive belt.
 This belt is different from your timing belt because if it breaks it won’t do any immediate damage to your engine or car.
 If this belt breaks, your alternator will no longer charge your battery causing the battery light to come on in your car.
 Also, your power steering pump will no longer be pumping so your steering wheel will be very difficult to turn.
 If your water pump is driven by the serpentine belt then your engine will also quickly start to overheat.
 If you notice these symptoms together, shut your car off immediately and coast to a safe place.